The Close-Grip Bench Press Guide

 Benching for Bigger Triceps

 The close-grip bench press is an interesting lift for the triceps.
-If we look at a ten-week bench press study, we see that the standard bench press only stimulates about half as much triceps growth as the triceps extension:
+As we explain in this article, the standard bench press only stimulates about half as much triceps growth as the triceps extension:

 Why isn’t the bench press stimulating more triceps growth?
 One reason might be that our triceps aren’t brought close enough to failure, and that’s surely part of it.
 But another reason is that the long heads of our triceps cross both the elbow and shoulder joints.
 Our triceps help to lock out our elbows, yes, and that can help with the bench press.
 But they also help to pull our elbows back behind our bodies, which is the opposite of what we’re trying to do.
 That means that when we’re doing a compound pushing movement, we can’t fully engage the longer heads of our triceps.
 We use the shorter heads instead.